Jiangcheng Hani and Yi Autonomous County

-Jiangcheng Hani and Yi Autonomous County (江城哈尼族彝族自治县 (江城哈尼族彝族自治縣, Jiāngchéng Hānízú Yízú Zìzhìxiàn); Hani: Jalceiq Haqniqssaq Haqhholssaq Ziiqziifxeif) is an autonomous county under the jurisdiction of Pu'er City, in southern Yunnan, China, bordering Laos and Vietnam to the south, making it the only county in the province to border more than one country.
+Jiangcheng Hani and Yi Autonomous County (江城哈尼族彝族自治县 (江城哈尼族彝族自治縣, Jiāngchéng Hānízú Yízú Zìzhìxiàn); Hani: Jalceiq Haqniqssaq Haqhholssaq Ziiqziifxeif) is an autonomous county under the jurisdiction of Pu'er City, in southern Yunnan, China, bordering Laos to the south and Vietnam to the southeast.
+It is one of the two counties in the province to border more than one country, the other being Mengla County which borders Laos and Myanmar.
 By road, its seat, the town of Menglie (勐烈镇), is 520 km from Kunming and 145 km from Simao District, the municipal seat of Pu'er.

 Geography and climate

+Jiangcheng is located in the south of Pu'er City in southern Yunnan.
+It borders Jinghong and Mengla County to the southwest, Lüchun County to the east, Mojiang County and Ning'er County to the north, and Simao District to the west.
+It also borders Vietnam (Muong Te District of Lai Châu Province and Muong Nhe District of Dien Bien Province) to the southeast and Laos (Yot Ou District of Phongsali Province to the south.

 Jiangcheng has latitude range of 22°20'−22°36' N and longitude range of 101°14'−102°19' E. Its seat, the town of Menglie (勐烈镇), has an elevation of 1119 m.
 Located at an altitude of above 1100 m, Jiangcheng, as with much of southern Yunnan, has a warm humid subtropical climate (Köppen Cwa), with muddled distinction between the seasons and daytime temperatures remaining warm year-round.
 Highs peak in April and May before the core of the rainy season and reach a minimum in December; however, the warmest and coolest months are June and December, respectively at 22.8 °C and 13.1 °C; the annual mean is 18.75 °C. June thru September accounts for nearly 70% of the annual rainfall of 2253.3 mm and during this time, some rainfall occurs on most days.

 Administrative divisions

-In the present, Jiangcheng Hani and Yi Autonomous County has 5 towns and 2 townships.
+Jiangcheng Hani and Yi Autonomous County has 5 towns and 2 townships.